ByteSlinger/AlertDemo/README.md

 ## Code Highlights
 * I use a **UIControl** that sits on top of the alert and responds to any touch event, to dismiss the alert
-* It is important to set the frame properly on the UIControl - the bounds on the alert or the superview works the best
+* It is important to set the frame properly on the UIControl - the bounds on the alert view or superview works the best
 * I needed **NSObject.cancelPreviousPerformRequests(withTarget: self)** to cancel existing perform requests to be sure that previous timed dismiss attempts did not accidentally dismiss other alerts.
 This was noticable when you go through the app quickly, tapping buttons, and right away tapping the alerts.

 ## Usage